Raz-Dahan/pipelines/flask-kubernetes/README.md

 1. Build and deploy the project by running the Jenkins pipeline job.

-2. The pipeline will build the Docker image, run tests, and deploy the Flask application and Redis database using Docker Compose.
+2. The pipeline will build the Docker image, run tests on a VM using Docker compose, and deploy the Flask application and Redis database on a cluster using Kubernetes.

+3. Access the Flask application by entering the public IP address of the Load balancer service in your web browser.

+4. Test the application's functionality, ensuring it meets the requirements.

 - Notice that the pipeline keep the last 10 images on Docker Hub for versions control and the last five images on the instances for troubleshooting

-4. Access the Flask application by entering the public IP address of the production instance in your web browser.

-5. Test the application's functionality, ensuring it meets the requirements.

 ## Contributing